cc-Mehdi/Introduction-to-Network/Contents/16_Virtual Private Networks.md

 ## IPsec

 [Internet Protocol Security](https://www.cloudflare.com/learning/network-layer/what-is-ipsec/) (**IPsec**) is a network security protocol that provides encryption and authentication for internet communications.
 It is a powerful and widely-used security protocol that provides encryption and authentication for internet communications and works by encrypting the data payload of each IP packet and adding an **authentication header** (**AH**), which is used to verify the integrity and authenticity of the packet.
 IPsec uses a combination of two protocols to provide encryption and authentication:

+1. [Authentication Header](https://www.ibm.com/docs/en/i/7.1?topic=protocols-authentication-header) (**AH**): This protocol provides integrity and authenticity for IP packets but does not provide encryption.
+It adds an authentication header to each IP packet, which contains a cryptographic checksum that can be used to verify that the packet has not been tampered with.

+2. [Encapsulating Security Payload](https://www.ibm.com/docs/en/i/7.4?topic=protocols-encapsulating-security-payload) (**ESP**): This protocol provides encryption and optional authentication for IP packets.
+It encrypts the data payload of each IP packet and optionally adds an authentication header, similar to AH.